Max is partial to ladders and handy man tools.

 This time there was not a kernel of popcorn left on that tree about as far up as somebody about Onyen's height could have reached if that someone had climbed onto the chair that was situated next to the tree.

-We never solved the case.
+We never did solve the case.

 But whoever stole our hard work, did not care for cranberries.